apache/arrow-site/community.md

 ### GitHub Issues

-We use [GitHub Issues](https://github.com/apache/arrow/issues) as a way to ask questions and engage with the Arrow developer community and for maintaining a queue of development work and as the public record of work on the project.
-We use the mailing lists for development discussions, where a lengthy discussions is required.
+We use [GitHub Issues](https://github.com/apache/arrow/issues) to track the queue of development work.
+Bugs and feature requests are welcome.
+For usage type questions we have [GitHub Discussions](#github-discussions) and might convert usage Issues into Discussions.

 ### GitHub Discussions